AsiaWi/Qwizard/README.md

    scroll bar is showing.

 * Expected- page is user friendly when viewing the website on small and large screens.
 * Actual- website looks good, no bottom scroll bar showing, all content clearly visible.
-Website now is user friendly on all screen sizes.
+Website is user friendly on all screen sizes.

 * The following devices have been used to check responsiveness:
     * Iphone 13 Pro
     * Google Pixel 7 Pro
-    * Samsung Galaxy S5
     * Surface Pro
     * Asus Vivobook